klasleino/gloro/README.md

 * `freeze_lipschitz_constant()`

-  > Converges the power-method iterates and then returns a new network where the Lipschitz constant is hard-coded rather than computed from the weights.
-The new model will make more efficient predictions, but it can no longer be trained.
+  > Converges the power-method iterates and then hard-codes the Lipschitz constant such that it no longer needs to be computed from the model parameters.
+The frozen model will make more efficient predictions, but it can no longer be trained.

 * `refresh_iterates()`